rruiter87/TcControl/README.md

 # TcControl

-TwinCAT library for PID control and filtering.
+TwinCAT library for PID control and signal filtering.

 ## Examples